kugared94/third-try-first-milestone-project/README.md

 **Mad's Lab.**

-Mad's Lab is a company that serve multiple service to the customer in architecture and web design.
+Mad's Lab is a company that serve multiple service to the customer in architecture and web design field.

 A fully responsive website using CSS and HTML5